|The School Board of Pasco County|

 5111.01 - HOMELESS STUDENTS

-For purposes of this policy, pursuant to Federal and State law, homeless children and youth are defined as those individuals who lack a fixed, regular, and adequate nighttime residence, and include thosewho meet any of the following criteria:
+Homeless children and youth, including "certified homeless youth" under State law, are defined as individuals who lack a fixed, regular, and adequate nighttime residence, and include children and youth who meet any of the following criteria:

 |F.||live in a car, park, public space, abandoned building, substandard housing, bus or train station, or similar setting.|